-If you have a cavity, tooth fillings from S&G Family Dentistry can restore the tooth, relieve any discomfort, and give your tooth the support it needs to chew with ease again.
+If you have a cavity, under Restorative Dentistry, S&G Family Dentistry have tooth fillings that can restore the tooth, relieve any discomfort, and give your tooth the support it needs to chew with ease again.

 What Is a Dental Filling?Read Transcript